 The Configuration pane shows configuration options for SPSS Modeler Server.
 Use this pane to change the options as desired.
 Click Save on the toolbar to save the changes.
-(Note that changing the port number requires a server restart in order to take effect.)
+Note that changing any option marked with an asterisk () requires a server restart to take effect.